 Unfortunately, it is not possible to prove that the New Testament is true.
 Because the New Testament is primarily historical and philosophical in nature, it is not subject to verification.
 We cannot go back into the past and experience anew the events of the past.

-The specific issues I want to address are (1) how close where the writers to the events they write about; (2) how faithfully have their writings been transmitted to us over the years; and (3) how did we determine which writings should go into the New Testament.
-In other words, do we have a faithful reproduction of writings from people who were close to the events themselves.
-Or do we have corrupted texts by later authors, cherry picked by church authorities to suit their own purpose.
+The specific issues I want to address are (1) how close the writers were to the events they wrote about; (2) how faithfully have their writings been transmitted to us over the years; and (3) how was it determined which writings should go into the New Testament.
+In other words, do we have a faithful reproduction of writings from people who were close to the events themselves?
+Or do we have corrupted texts by later authors, cherry-picked by church authorities to suit their own purpose?

 Before discussing these points I would like to briefly talk about the topic of inspiration of the Scriptures and the formation of the New Testament.
 Mormons believe that their primary holy book was given to them in a completed form and only required translation into English.
 Muslims believe the Koran was spoken to Mohamed by the angel Gabriel.
 And Mohamed then passed it on to friends to write down.
-In both cases they believe that the very words they have are exactly as God gave them.
-In both cases the words were dictated to the human scribes.
+In both cases, they believe that the very words they have are exactly as God gave them.
+And in both cases, the words were dictated to the human scribes.

 I do not believe that to be the case with the New Testament, or the Old for that matter, although there are certainly those who do.
 I do not believe that the authors knew that what they were writing would later be a part of the Bible.
 But I do believe God in some way inspired them in the writing, but the words were their own.